 They base this beliefs in pregnancy and personhood on the fact that a unique human DNA is created at that time.

-- If EC subsequently prevents implantation of the embryo in the wall of the uterus, then pro-lifers could considered EC to be an abortifacient.
+If EC subsequently prevents implantation of the embryo in the wall of the uterus, then pro-lifers could considered EC to be an abortifacient.
 That is, it would kill a human person just like they believe RU-486 or an early surgical abortion does.
-There would be no ethical difference between strangling a newborn infant, taking EC, taking RU-486 or having a surgical abortion.
+Tho them, there would be no ethical difference between strangling a newborn infant, taking EC, taking RU-486 or having a surgical abortion.
 All would involve the termination of a human life and a human person.

 Most pro-choicers follow the medical understanding that pregnancy begins when the blastocyst becomes fully implanted in the wall of the uterus.
 Thus, even if EC could prevented implantation, they would not consider it to be an abortifacient since a pregnancy would not have started.
 In addition, most pro-choicers believe that human life, in the form of an ovum and spermatozoon becomes a human person only later in pregnancy:

-- Perhaps when the fetus first becomes sentient -- i.e. it attains consciousness, becomes at least partly aware of its surroundings, may be able to feel pain, etc., or
+Perhaps when the fetus first becomes sentient -- i.e. it attains some level of consciousness, becomes at least partly aware of its surroundings, may be able to feel pain, etc., or

 Thus, most pro-choicers have no objection to the use of EC, even if they are not aware of the recent medical evidence that there is reasonable certainty that EC does not interfere with the implantation of a blastocyst.